 You’ve decided that you need a commercial construction loan.
 This means that you need to start by contacting a hard money lender or a traditional lender to discuss your project and financing.

-If they decide to approve the loan, you will receive a sheet with the terms of the loans that you need to read over and approve of before it’s returned to the lender to perform the underwriting process.
+If they decide to approve the loan, you will receive a sheet with the terms of the loan that you need to read over and support of before it’s returned to the lender to perform the underwriting process.
 It’s crucial to ensure that you have all the paperwork you need to complete this step as smoothly as possible because from here, you only need to agree on the terms and conditions before you receive the initial amount of your loan.

 A commercial construction loan is a key part of any expansion project.
 This loan will help you build out your business more efficiently, but be sure to do your research and be aware of some of the fees and costs associated with it.
+Contact us and we will answer any other questions you may have on the subject.